Administrative law principles

 Disqualification

-The rules on disqualification help to protect the individual employee.
+The staff policy and the rules on impartiality and conflict of interest exist to protect both the university and the individual employee.

-In order to ensure correct and legal decisions and to avoid suspicion that inappropriate considerations may be involved in cases, the Danish Public Administration Act states that, in a number of circumstances, a public employee is not allowed to participate in case processing.
-Generally, public employees are not allowed to take part in considering a case if they, or a closely related person, have a particular personal or financial interest in the outcome of a case.
+In order to ensure correct and legal decisions and to avoid suspicion that extraneous considerations may be taken into account in the consideration of a matter, the Danish Public Administration Act describes various situations in which public-sector employees are disqualified from participating in the consideration of a matter.
+According to the Act, public-sector employees are, as a general rule, disqualified from participating in the consideration of a matter if they, or a closely related person, have a special personal or financial interest in the outcome of the matter.
 Recipients of grants from foundations are subject to the same rules.

-"A closely related person" means parents, siblings, children, spouse, in-laws and nephews and nieces.
+‘A closely related person’ means parents, children, spouses, in-laws and nephews and nieces.
 Long-term cohabiting relationships are equated with marriage.
 In addition, stepchildren, close friends/enemies and possibly other family members who are frequently in the company of the employee are also included.

 Consequences of disqualification